frovnan/pdz_controller_library/README.md

       robot_type: "fr3"
 ```

-The numbers under the impedance controllers are the stiffness and damping gains for each task-space DoF (in the case of cartesian impedance) or joint-space DoF (in the case of joint impedace).
-Change them to suit your needs.
+The numbers under the joint impedance controllers are the stiffness and damping gains for each joint.
+They can be changed freely if one so wishes.

 ### Step 3: Clone the Messages Package